Rawalpindi–Islamabad Metrobus: Phase One: Red Line

-The project was initially divided into five packages, where Package-1 consisted of flyovers, bridges and pedestrian underpasses.
+The construction was divided into five packages.
 The project was started on 23 April 2014 and completed on 27 March 2015 at a total cost of as quoted by the contractor of the project.
-The construction project was awarded to Habib Construction Services which is one of the largest construction companies of Pakistan and have worked on several other mega projects previously.
+The construction project was awarded to Habib Construction Services, one of the largest construction companies in Pakistan who had worked on several other large projects previously.

-In February 2023, PMTA announced the creation of express route for Red Lin from Monday till Thursday.
-These are: Saddar – Faizabad and Faiz Ahmad Faiz – Rehmanabad.
+In February 2023, PMTA announced the creation of an express route for Red Line, operating from Monday to Thursday.
+It ran from Saddar to Faizabad and from Faiz Ahmad Faiz to Rehmanabad.